Frequently Asked Questions

 "Free Associated State."

 or U.S. state, but Puerto Ricans are all U.S. citizens.
-(They don't need passports
+Puerto Ricans do not need passports

-to travel to and from the U.S.) Puerto Ricans do not have to pay Federal taxes, but they can be drafted into in the U.S.
+to travel to and from the U.S. and do not have to pay Federal taxes, but they cannot vote in Federal

 So how do Puerto Ricans feel about all of this?
 There is a group

-in favor of becoming completely independent from the U.S.; a group in favor of
+in favor of becoming completely independent from the U.S.; a group in favor of the

 The